Effective LLM Governance Starts with Infrastructure

 General data protection laws are just the starting point.
 If you work in a regulated field like healthcare or finance, you have another layer of industry-specific rules to consider.
 For example, an LLM used in a clinical setting must comply with patient privacy laws like HIPAA.
 This is where stakeholder engagement becomes so important.
 Your legal, compliance, and subject-matter experts need to be involved in the governance process to make sure your AI systems are developed and deployed responsibly and in line with the unique demands of your industry.

-Handling cross-border data rules
+A quick guide to cross-border data rules

 If your business operates in multiple countries, compliance gets even more complex.
 Data privacy laws vary significantly from one region to another, and you need to follow the rules for every location you serve.
 An LLM trained on data from users in both California and Germany, for instance, has to comply with two different sets of regulations.
 Your governance framework must account for these cross-border data flows, outlining how you’ll handle data from different regions to ensure you meet the legal requirements everywhere you operate.